Load lets you load data from several sources into your current session. Specifically, you can load data from:

 - DataChat should have permission to create and drop views or tables in the temporary DataChat namespace over the tables and views in the main database.

 Connecting to a different database deletes all datasets, models, and charts loaded or created in the current database in the current session.

 Notes About Files

-Load is different from uploading a file using menu > Upload Files.
-Uploading a file saves the file in DataChat to be used later, while loading data from a file, directory, or URL loads the data directly into your session.
+Load is different from uploading a dataset using New > File.
+Uploading a file saves the file in DataChat as a dataset to be used later, while loading data from an existing file or URL loads the data directly into your session.
 After the data is loaded into your session, you can begin to analyze it.
 The following file types are supported: